3 Times Square

-3 Times Square, also known as the Thomson Reuters Building, is a 30-story skyscraper at Times Square in the Midtown Manhattan neighborhood of New York City.
-Located on Seventh Avenue between 42nd and 43rd Street, the building measures 555 ft to its roof and 659 ft to its spire.
+3 Times Square, also known as the Thomson Reuters Building, is a 30-story skyscraper at Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. Located on Seventh Avenue between 42nd and 43rd Street, the building measures 555 ft to its roof and 659 ft to its spire.
 The building was designed by Fox & Fowle and developed by Rudin Management for news-media company Reuters.
 The site is owned by the New York City Economic Development Corporation, though Rudin and Reuters have a long-term leasehold on the building.

 Fox & Fowle planned a portion of the facade as a glass curtain wall, though the northeast corner and the south facade are made of masonry.
 The eastern facade has a curving curtain wall with a wedge atop the southeast corner, as well as a triple-height lobby facing Seventh Avenue.
 The building contains 855000 ft2 of floor space, much of which was originally taken by Reuters.
 The lowest three stories contain retail space and an entrance to the Times Square subway station.

 During the 1980s and early 1990s, Park Tower Realty and the Prudential Insurance Company of America had planned to develop a tower for the site as part of a wide-ranging redevelopment of West 42nd Street.
 After the successful development of the nearby 4 Times Square, Reuters proposed consolidating its headquarters at Times Square in 1997, enlisting Rudin Management as a development partner.
 Work started in 1998 and the building was completed in 2001, with Reuters occupying the vast majority of the space.
 The building was jointly owned by Reuters and Rudin for two decades, and a renovation of the interior was announced in 2021.

 Site

-3 Times Square is on the western side of Seventh Avenue, between 42nd and 43rd Street, at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City.
-The land lot is "L"-shaped and covers 29630 ft2, with a frontage of 200 ft on Seventh Avenue, 131 ft on 42nd Street, and 164 ft on 43rd Street.
-3 Times Square is at the eastern end of a city block that also contains the American Airlines, Lyric, and New Victory theaters.
+3 Times Square is on the western side of Seventh Avenue, between 42nd and 43rd Street, at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. The land lot is L-shaped and covers 29630 ft2, with a frontage of 200 ft on Seventh Avenue, 131 ft on 42nd Street, and 164 ft on 43rd Street.
+3 Times Square is at the eastern end of a city block that also contains the Todd Haimes, Lyric, and New Victory theaters.
 Other nearby buildings include 229 West 43rd Street and 1501 Broadway to the north, 1500 Broadway to the northeast, One Times Square and 4 Times Square to the southeast, the Times Square Tower and 5 Times Square to the south, and the New Amsterdam Theatre to the southwest.